 Backstory: The many possibilities of 3D printing

-July 15, 2016 by John Brown Javelin Technologies
+By John Brown Javelin Technologies

 Jul.
 15, 2016 – In just a few years, 3D printing has moved from a “nice-to-have” to “must-have” technology.
 It’s well known by manufacturers who have purchased a printer or used a service to make non-functional prototypes; they have enjoyed seeing their designs come to life quickly and at low cost, while decreasing their time to market.